 Skin grafting involves the transplantation of skin cells to repair an area damaged by cancer or cancer treatment.
 Skin grafting may reduce the course of treatment needed, and it may also improve the function and appearance of the treated area.
 Many patients opt for skin grafting surgery following skin cancer treatment.

-Safe, individualized, and comprehensive skin cancer surgery with cancer cure and cosmetic outcome top of mind is provided at Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Viera, Brevard County, the beaches, and neighboring areas in Central Florida.
+Safe, individualized, and comprehensive skin cancer surgery with cancer cure and cosmetic outcome top of mind is provided at Dermatology + Plastic Surgery, led by board-certified dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Viera, Brevard County, the beaches, and neighboring areas in Central Florida.
 Contact our office today to learn more about skin cancer surgery and treatment options.